syeddabeer/NR-5-PF/README.txt

-% The code has been prepared NR
+% The code has been prepared Newton Raphson Method

 1. Put all the .m files in the same directory.